michaelnisi/blake/README.md

     }

     exports.views = {
-      'rss.jade': require('./rss.js').bake
+      'rss.jade': require('./rss.js')
-    , 'article.jade': require('./article.js').bake
+    , 'article.jade': require('./article.js')
-    , 'home.jade': require('./home.js').bake
+    , 'home.jade': require('./home.js')
-    , 'about.jade': require('./about.js').bake
+    , 'about.jade': require('./about.js')
-    , 'archive.jade': require('./archive.js').bake
+    , 'archive.jade': require('./archive.js')
     }

-The `paths` object defines input paths, where the two required directories are `data` and `templates`.
-From `data` blake loads general input data; from `templates` templates.
+The `paths` object defines input paths, with two required directories: `data` and `templates`.
+From `data` blake loads general input data, `templates` is the directory for templates.
 The two optional directories are `resources` and `posts`.
-The content of `resources` is copied to output as it is.
+The content of `resources` is copied to the `target_directory' unchanged.
 The `posts` directory hosts blog posts.

 The `views` object is a map of user-written functions that implement the actual generation of output artifacts.
-Theses functions are mapped by template name.
+Here, these functions are mapped by template name.

 ## Input

 At the top of each input file blake expects a JSON string that is interpreted as header providing transformation parameters.
-Besides it can contain additional user defined data—a raw version of the header is passed to the `bake` methods of the views.
+Besides it can contain additional user defined data—the `item` parameter, passed to the view functions, provides a reference to the raw header.
 Input data for a blog entry could look like so:

     {
       "title": "Example",